apache/cassandra-java-driver/upgrade_guide/README.md

     ConsistencyLevel (which does not include Serial CLs), but as a matter of correctness this was updated.

-2.  `ReadFailureException`, `WriteFailureException` and `FunctionExecutionException` are now surfaced to `RetryPolicy.onRequestError`.
+2.  `ReadFailureException` and `WriteFailureException` are now surfaced to `RetryPolicy.onRequestError`.
 Consider updating custom `RetryPolicy` implementations to account for this.
 In the general case, we recommend using `RetryDecision.rethrow()`, see [JAVA-1944].

 [JAVA-1944]: https://datastax-oss.atlassian.net/browse/JAVA-1944